RafiatOlowo/bookstore-api/README.md

 3. Activate the local profile.
 In the main application.properties file, add `spring.config.import=optional:./<local-file-name>.properties` to tell Spring to load the local configuration.
 This allows you to override any default properties with your local-specific, sensitive information.

 ### Run the Application
 From the project's root directory, run the application using the Maven wrapper.
+The application will start on port 8080 by default.

 ```bash
 ./mvnw spring-boot:run